A Higher Loyalty, By James Comey

 As for Donald Trump, Comey’s account largely relates to his interactions with Trump after the election - with each encounter described in exacting and compelling detail, threading an overall narrative of how Trump deals with the people around him.
 You get a clear sense of how Trump was seeing the election, the emails, and his perceived exposure to the Russian investigation.
 Early in the book Comey relates his experiences as a prosecutor, bringing cases against organized crime, in particular against the Gambino family.
 It is this experience that leads him to compare Donald Trump to a mob boss, with the demands of personal loyalty, bullying, an “us versus them” mentality, the lying with impunity, casting people out with public shame, and so on.
 Frankly, it scared me not just a little to read this account.
 As with the emails, you really have to give it a read to get a sense of it - the encounters are up close and personal.

 If you are interested in the events leading up to the election, and are looking for a detailed first hand account of how the President interacts with his staff, then I would highly recommend this book.
-I believe Comey when he says that his motives were governed by having to pick from no good options.
-Of course, the book is written from his point of view; even with the filter I suggest above, I believe Comey makes a good case for his view.
+Of course, the book is written from his point of view; even with the filter I suggest above, it is sitll a very interesting read.